Freelance Writing: What You Need to Know Before You Jump

 How and Where to Post Your Clips

 Your writer’s website is the place to post links to your clips.
 If you don’t have a writer’s website, build one.
 Consider it your online office.
 It’s your marketing department.
 Create a page on your site for clips.
-My page is called Testimonials/Samples.
+My page was called Testimonials/Samples.

 Include links to your best clips.
 Don’t post the article itself (or you risk pissing off the Google gods for duplicate content and possibly violating first rights agreement with the site where it appears); rather embed the link (to open in a new window) in the title.
 Use your best work.
 If your site has a specific niche, choose articles for that niche.
 Try to customize the clips to the services you offer.
 For instance, if you mention product reviews, include a clip.
 If you tout versatility, include clips on various topics.
 You get the idea.